oracle-livelabs/multicloud/helidon-oci-devops/provision-infrastructure/provision-infrastructure.md

     you will see output similar to below.
 Please **observe the output** to know what the terraform script creates.
 Also, you can refer the code to see its implementation.
     ![init created](images/init-created.png)

+    > If there are any errors, check to ensure that you have properly set the values correctly in **terraform.tfvars** file.

 ## Task 3: Create a DevOps project and its resources

 1. In the terminal, copy and paste the following command to navigate to the *main* folder.